datacamp/testwhat/README.md

 ## Testing this package

-Because `testwhat` depends on proprietary R packages, you can only run the tests on locally, if you have these packages installed.
-If you have the private Codecov token, you can upload the coverage results from your local system:
+Because `testwhat` depends on proprietary R packages, you can only run the tests on a system that has these packages installed.
+If you have the private Codecov token, you can also upload the coverage results:

 ```R
 # Run the tests locally